 What are the assessment options?

 The CHEC Independent School accepts results from the following:

 - Option #1 – Approved Test: any nationally standardized achievement test OR one of other acceptable tests.
-Results submitted must include a composite (total/overall) score.
+Results submitted must include a composite (total/overall) score at least above the 13th percentile.
 For a high school student, this can include the SAT or ACT college entrance exam once per student.

 - Option #2 – Professional Evaluation: a professional academic evaluation.